dylanrandle/dylanrandle.github.io/index.md

 ## Relevant Classes

-- At UC Berkeley I focused significantly in the Operations Research field and took classes in statistics, probability, machine  learning, stochastic processes and optimization.
+- At **UC Berkeley** I focused significantly in the Operations Research field and took classes in *statistics, probability, machine learning, stochastic processes and optimization*.

-- At Harvard, my classes have been the following:
+- At **Harvard**, my classes have been the following:

-  - Fall 2018
+  - *Fall 2018*

     - AM207: Stochastic and Bayesian Methods
     - AC209a: Advanced Introduction to Data Science
     - CS207: Software Development for Data Science
-    - AC298R: Discussion seminar on recent research
+    - AC298R: Computational & Data Science Seminar

-  - Spring 2019
+  - *Spring 2019*

     - AC209b: Advanced Topics in Data Science
-    - CS205: Compute and Data Intensive Programming
+    - CS205: High Performance Parallel Systems
     - AC221: Critical Thinking in Data Science
-    - AC299R: Supervised research
+    - AC299R: Supervised Research

 ## Personal

-I like to waterski...
+In my spare time, I like to waterski...

 ![waterski](pics/waterski.jpg)